section-engineering-education/engineering-education/articles/discord-bot-node/index.md

 ![“Click Here To Reveal Your Token”](/engineering-education/discord-bot-node/discordbot5.png)

 If this project is on GitHub, you'll want to hide your token.
-Create a file called `token.txt`, and add it to your `.gitignore` file.
+In the root directory of your project, create a file called `token.txt`.
+You'll also need a file called `.gitignore`.
+If you already have this file, just add a line that says `token.txt`.
+Otherwise, create it and put that line in there.
 You might want to put some random text in `token.txt` first, and then push to make sure it’s actually hidden.
-Once you’re sure you’ve done it correctly, put the token in your `token.txt` file.
+Once you’re sure you’ve done it correctly, put the bot token in your `token.txt` file.
 Now, we can start coding.

+If you're not planning on putting your project on GitHub, then just create a file called `token.txt` in the root directory of your project.
+Put your bot token in it.

 Make a file called `index.js` and open it up in your text editor of choice.
 There's some basic boilerplate code that you'll need to get started.